Illustrations by Absurd Illustrations.

 First, if you are just starting out with WordPress and don’t have a budget for hosting and domain name, installing locally will make a lot of sense.

-Second, if you want to build a custom WordPress website from scratch using drag-and-drop page builders instead of a theme, doing so online is impractical.
+Second, if you want to build a custom WordPress website from scratch using drag-and-drop website builders instead of a theme, doing so online is impractical.
 As such, your best bet is to build offline, test and tweak, and then deploy the finished design online.

 With all that said, here are the steps to installing WordPress on your computer (Windows).